FonNkwenti/tf-route53-phz-cross-vpc/README.md

 # Using Terraform to build Route53 Private Hosted Zone across VPCs
-This project demonstrates how to use Terraform to Amazon Route53 Private Hosted Zone and share with VPCs in the same AWS Region
+This project demonstrates how to use Terraform to build an Amazon Route53 Private Hosted Zone (PHZ) and share with VPCs in the same AWS Region for the same AWS account.

 ## Prerequisites
 Before you begin, ensure you have the following: